 Another interesting walking option near the centre of Brisbane is the Wynnum Mangrove Boardwalk, in the bayside suburb of Wynnum.
-The excellent boardwalk runs for a few hundred metres, after which you can retrace your footsteps or complete a longer loop circuit.
+The excellent boardwalk runs for a few hundred metres through the mangroves, after which you can retrace your footsteps or complete a longer loop circuit.
 There’s also a fenced dog park next to the carpark.
 Don’t forget to spray for insects beforehand.

 Dog-Friendly Dining in Brisbane

 There’s plenty of dog-friendly cafes, restaurants and bars scattered throughout Brisbane.
 In particular, some cafes even have special menus for dogs, making for an excellent dog-friendly destination.

 In Redcliffe, head to Cafe Diversity, situated just across the road from the beach with a large covered outdoor area.
 With a wide range of breakfast, lunch and drink choices for humans, for your pup choose between a puppa chino, scrambled eggs, braised beef mince or doggy ice-cream.